Making a Will should not be left to old age. If you want your assets to go to the people or charities that you want, you must make a Will.

 If you haven’t made a Will, the law dictates how your assets must be divided.
 If you are married or in a civil partnership, your spouse or partner may not inherit all your assets.
-If you are not married or not in a civil partnership, your partner will not inherit any assets by right and if you are single with no close family, all assets could pass to the state.
+If you are not married or not in a civil partnership, your partner will not inherit your assets by right and if you are single with no close family, all assets could pass to the State.

 We have prepared an information sheet that you can download free by clicking on the link below:

-Making a Will Information Sheet (851 downloads)
+Making a Will Information Sheet (863 downloads)

-To talk to us about making a Will please call us on 0161 624 6811 (Option 3).
+To talk to us about making a Will please call on 0161 624 6811 (Option 3).